 I am also a co-founder, the technical editor/web developer, and a regular contributor to Nursing Clio, a fabulous co-authored blog that explores the links between historical scholarship and present-day political, social, and cultural issues relating to gender and medicine.
 (You should check it out.)

-My dissertation explores the history of genetic counseling and human genetics in the United States between roughly 1930 and the 1980s.
+My dissertation explores the history of genetic counseling and human genetics in the United States between 1940 and the present.
 It looks particularly at the interactions — between clients, counselors, geneticists, and physicians — and multiple perspectives on difference, disease, and disability that shaped the field and at the same time influenced ideas about reproduction, responsibility, and the line between difference and disorder.

-Prior to joining the University of Oregon I was a research associate at the Center for History and New Media, at George Mason University.
+Prior to joining the University of Oregon I worked at the Center for History and New Media, at George Mason University.

 More About Me